 The investment objective of the Fund is to provide clients with exposure to a portfolio of Canadian real estate and real estate-related investments.
-The Fund's holdings are diversified in different geographical areas and investments are only made when there is a reasonable expectation that return objectives can be achieved.
+The Fund's holdings are diversified by property type, geographic locations, investment size, and investment risk.
 The Fund's investment strategy is to be well diversified and to hold quality properties that will perform well across multiple economic cycles.
-Real estate investments are only made when there is a reasonable expectation that return objectives are only made when there is a reasonable expectation that return objectives are only made when there is a reasonable expectation that return objectives are only made when there is a reasonable expectation that return objectives can be achieved over a ten-year horizon.
+Real estate investments are only made when there is a reasonable expectation that return objectives can be achieved over a ten-year horizon.